 GDAL can use as inputs the folders (names) ESRI rasters are contained, GDAL tools can't, so it is not possible to do a batch job to convert many ESRI rasters to other formats.

-#2 Updated by Filipe Dias over 5 years ago
+#2 Updated by Filipe Dias almost 6 years ago

 I looked into GRASS and SAGA and both have the same problem, which means that in the FOSS GIS world, batch conversion of ESRI rasters is problematic.
 Unfortunately many organizations have their rasters saved in this format and it's a pain to work with them (or convince them to change to QGIS) because of this.